romelperez/simple-organizer/SYSTEM_DESIGN.md

 ### Boards

-When a user enters the app index:
+When a signed in user enters the app index:

 - [x] Should see all boards with number of tasks in creation chronological descending order.
 - [x] Should be able to create a new board and inmediately see it in the list.
+- [x] Should be able to open a specific board.

 ### Board and Tasks

-When a user opens a board:
+When a signed in user opens a board:

 - [x] Should be able to edit board name.
 - [x] Should be able to delete board.